COSC3020/pancake-sort-rmille70/README.md

 number of comparisons?
 What is it in terms of the number of flips?
 Add your answer to this markdown file.

+The asymtotic complexity of my program is $\Theta(n^2)$ since we have to traverse the array to find the largest item (n), then we need flip it to the bottom of our unsorted stack (n+n), and then we essentially do that for each element (n * (n+n)), and because we can remove constants in asymtotic analysis the algorithm has asymtotic complexity of $\Theta(n^2)$

+In terms of the number of comparisons the asymtotic complexity is $Theta(n^2)$ since we essentially compare for the largest element across n lists of sizes of at most n.
+In terms of the number of flips, we flip the largest item in the unsorted list to the top of the list, then we flip to the bottom of the unsorted.
+Since flip has linear complexity of at most n we can see that for this operation it would be complexity of at most 2n, so that would mean an asymtotic complexity of $\Theta(n)$